aryl-shamir/blackjack_game_project-/README.md

 If the user_score is over 21, then the user loses.
 If the computer_score is over 21, then the computer loses.
 If none of the above, then the player with the highest score wins.

  Hint 11
+ Ask the user if they want to restart the game.
+If they answer yes, clear the console and start a new game of blackjack and show the logo from art.py.